chainguard-dev/edu/content/chainguard/administration/how-to-install-chainctl.md

 The Chainguard command line interface (CLI) tool, `chainctl`, will help you interact with the account model that Chainguard provides, and enable you to make queries into the state of your Chainguard resources.

 The tool uses the familiar `<context> <noun> <verb>` style of CLI interactions.
-For example, to list groups within the context of Chainguard Identity and Access Management (IAM), you can run `chainctl iam groups list` to receive relevant output.
+For example, to retrieve a list of all the private Chainguard Images available to your organization, you can run `chainctl images list`.

 Before we begin, let’s move into a temporary directory that we can work in.
 Be sure you have curl installed, which you can achieve through visiting the [curl download docs](https://curl.se/download.html) for your relevant operating system.